munkireport/munkireport-php/docs/illuminate/user-migration.md

 #### New Stuff ####

 * **Sign up page** Allows you to have a registration mechanism where people apply for a login themselves.
+  E-mail verification obviously only works if you configure an SMTP server.
 * **Password reset** If you have e-mail configured, allows you to provide password resets for users which are logged in using LOCAL authentication.
+* **Local DB user creation from the CLI**, for example:

+      php please user:create

+      Name?:
+      > admin

+      Email address?:
+      > admin@localhost

+      Password?:
+      >

+      User saved

 #### Removed ####